myzlab/k-search-v2-docs/docs/sql-functions/aggregate-functions/bit-and.md

 ---
-title: Avg
+title: Bit And
-sidebar_label: Avg
+sidebar_label: Bit And
 ---

 ## Definition

-The `avg` method allows you to add a `AVG` function to the query.
-The `AVG` function allows you to calculate the average value of a set.
+The `bitAnd` method allows you to add a `BIT_AND` function to the query.
+The `BIT_AND` function allows you performs a “bitwise AND” operation on all non-null input values.

 There are 2 ways to call this method: